Clayton B. “Ding” Krause, 95, of Eau Claire, died Friday, March 20, 2020 at his home.

 He was preceded in death by his parents; his wife, June; five brothers, Gilbert, Willis, Lester, Alfred and Vernon; and three sisters, Mildred, Ora, and Orpha.

-A celebration of life, with military honors conducted by the Chippewa Falls Patriotic Council will be held at Forest Hill Cemetery, Chippewa Falls at a later date.
+A celebration of life with military honors conducted by the Chippewa Falls Patriotic Council will be held at 11:30 a.m., Saturday, July 24, 2021 at Forest Hill Cemetery, Chippewa Falls.
+A lunch will follow at the Irvine Park main pavilion.

-To plant a tree in memory of Clayton B. "Ding" Krause, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Clayton B. "Ding" Krause, please visit our tribute store.